BlackBerry? Like, so not cool, say young users

 "People want a simple messaging service but they also want secondary offerings, be it gaming, shopping, or platform sharing, and that is where the money comes in," he said, citing Kakao's successful promotion on gaming apps.

-WeChat has more than 300 million users and is used by over half of Chinese smartphone users.
+WeChat has over 300 million users and is used by over half of Chinese smartphone users.
 It has denied any plans to spinoff from Tencent.
 Reuters was awaiting a reply to an email to the company seeking more information.